florenciairene27/Customer-Segmentation-using-RFM-Analysis-and-Clustering-Algorithms/README.md

 Description:  The dataset is  obtanied from UCI Machine Learning.
 The data itself is a transactional data from a Uk non-store online retail between 01/12/2010 and 09/12/2011, contains 541909 observations.

 # Methodology

 - Data Preprocessing
 - Exploratory Data Analysis
+- Clustering Algorithms:
+  - Feature Engineering : RFM Analysis
-- Clustering Algorithms: Kmeans, Hierarchical clustering, Gaussian Mixture Model
+  - Kmeans, Hierarchical clustering, Gaussian Mixture Model
 - Evaluation:
-  - Visualization: PCA
+  - Cluster Visualization: PCA

 # Tech Used
 - R (for Data preprocessing & Visualization)